VP-34: Operational history

-1 September 1952: VP-34 and VP-3 were the only two patrol squadrons to complete FY 1952 with 100 percent safety marks.
+VP-34 and VP-3 were the only two patrol squadrons to complete FY 1952 with 100 percent safety marks.
 VP-34 broke all previous records by flying 3,613 accident-free hours in just six months.

-July 1953: Twelve VP-34 aircraft were employed in patrols and long-distance flights between NAS Trinidad and NAS Corpus Christi, Texas, for six weeks of training exercises.
+In July 1953 Twelve VP-34 aircraft were employed in patrols and long-distance flights between NAS Trinidad and NAS Corpus Christi, Texas, for six weeks of training exercises.

-30 June 1956: NAS Coco Solo Panama Canal Zone was selected for reversion to caretaker status during the rounds of base cutbacks after the Korean War.
-VP-34 departed NAS Coco Solo and returned to NAS Norfolk for formal disestablishment ceremonies.
+NAS Coco Solo Panama Canal Zone was selected for reversion to caretaker status during the rounds of base cutbacks after the Korean War.
+VP-34 departed NAS Coco Solo on 30 June 1956 and returned to Norfolk for formal disestablishment.

 Aircraft assignments

 The squadron was assigned the following aircraft, effective on the dates shown: